luchmedia/pi-weather-clock/README.md

 **Original repository**: https://github.com/KeepThisTicket/weatherClock
 **Original enclosure CAD**: linked from the original repo

 If you want to print the case, get the STL files from KeepThisTicket's repository.
-We don't redistribute them here.
+I don't redistribute them here.

 ## Features compared to original